 IOCC's work in Lebanon began in 2001 with programs to address the needs of Lebanese affected by socioeconomic instability after the civil war.
 With the onset of the Syria crisis in 2011, IOCC's work expanded to include responding to the influx of Syrian refugees.
 With funding from UN agencies and European donors, IOCC now operates throughout Lebanon with staff based in the main office in Beirut and a field office outside of Tripoli.
-Building on its longstanding relationship with the Orthodox Church in Lebanon, IOCC also worked with Church partners after the August 2020 explosion to assist affected families through hot meals and home rehabilitation, in addition to repairing local Sunday schools, a charity kitchen, and a sociomedical center affiliated with the Orthodox Church so they could resume operation as centers of community activity.
-Collaborating with the Church increases IOCC's ability to serve people in need who might otherwise struggle to access humanitarian programs.
+Building on its longstanding relationship with the Orthodox Church in Lebanon, IOCC also worked after the August 2020 Beirut Port explosion to assist affected families through hot meals and home rehabilitation, in addition to repairing local Sunday schools, a charity kitchen, a sociomedical center affiliated with the Orthodox Church so they could resume operation as centers of community activity, and rehabilitated and equipped a church-affiliated dental clinic.